 Ever since its foundation in 1883, the Concertgebouw Orchestra of Amsterdam has been blessed with a hall that to all intents and purposes, belongs to them.
 Unlike many of their rivals, they not only perform but rehearse and record in the hall.
 The hall’s own superb acoustic has always been a further attraction for record companies and between 1950 and 1968 microphones were frequently set up to record the orchestra.

-Those microphones mostly belonged to Decca and to the fledgling local Philips company, and on the podium were not only its music directors – during this period, Eduard van Beinum and, from 1961, Bernard Haitink – but also celebrated guest conductors.
-There were long-established maestros and friends of the orchestra such as Eugen Jochum, Paul van Kempen and Willem van Otterloo, but also younger, dynamic maestros including Antal Dorati.
+Those microphones mostly belonged to Decca and to the fledgling local Philips company.
+On the podium were not only its music directors – during this period, Eduard van Beinum and, from 1961, Bernard Haitink – but also celebrated guest conductors.
+There were long-established maestros and friends of the orchestra such as Eugen Jochum, Paul van Kempen and Willem van Otterloo but also younger, dynamic maestros including Antal Dorati.

 JOHANN STRAUSS I: Radetzky March*

 OTTO NICOLAI: Die lustigen Weiber von Windsor: Overture*

 MIKHAIL GLINKA: Ruslan and Lyudmila: Overture*

 NIKOLAI RIMSKY-KORSAKOV: Russian Easter Festival Overture, Op.
 36

 ALEXANDER BORODIN Polovtsian Dances (from Prince Igor,